 Throughout the year, Temple Theatre hosts an array of special events - some here at the theatre, and others off-site.
 Click on an event for more details.

-Gross Farms will host the Temple Theatre's first ever Zombie Run!
 Entry fee for the race is $20.
+Proceeds go to support the Temple!
 All runners will receive a T-Shirt.
 The race begins at 8:30am.
-To enter, click here to order online.
+To enter, click here to register online.

 Mind of Mencia debuted on Comedy Central in early 2005.
 It became one of the strongest shows in the network’s history, averaging about 1.5 million total viewers.
 In the summer of 2007, Mencia starred opposite Ben Stiller and Michelle Monaghan in the Farrelly Brothers’ hit feature film, The Heartbreak Kid.
 In the fall of that year, Mencia headlined a nationwide comedy tour titled Carlos Mencia Live Presented by Bud Light.
 The highly anticipated tour brought Mencia face-to-face with his fans.
 Shortly thereafter, Mencia taped a new comedy special for Comedy Central, Carlos Mencia: Performance Enhanced, that aired in May 2008.

 In July 2008, Mencia began his tour, At Close Range at Red Rock Amphitheatre in Colorado.
 Larger than all of his previous tours, Mencia performed in 80 cities across the country.
 In the summer of 2009, he kicked off a nationwide comedy tour entitled The Administration of Laughter which brought him to excited audiences all around the country.
 In March 2010, Mencia starred in the family comedy Our Family Wedding alongside America Ferrara and Forrest Whitaker.